- When is the deadline for Admissions?

 Why do I need to provide residency information?
-Tuition is charged based on living within the district, out-of-district or out-of-state.
-KCC requires you to confirm residency with a photo ID.
-Review additional information about residency.
+Tuition is charged based on residency (in-district, out-of-district or out-of-state).
+KCC requires you to confirm residency.
+Review information about residency.

 How do I access my KCConnect account?
 To access KCConnect for the first time, determine your username with the What's My User ID page.
 Your initial password is your student ID number.
 Login using your username and initial password.
 KCConnect allows you to register online and view your student records.
 Accounts are active within 24 hours after first-time students register for classes.

 I applied for financial aid, why do I also need to complete a KCC admissions form?
 Financial aid and entering college are separate processes.
 Even if you have been notified you will receive financial aid, we cannot recognize your intention to attend KCC until you submit a KCC admissions form.